HaraldBlab/movement-projects/LinearActuator/README.md

 Added handling of the limit switches to detect open and close.
 Added a start button to run open and close operation.

+### Forth
+Stepper and sliding words to run the linear actuator.
+Running on an ESP DevKit V1.0 and ESPForth 7.0.5